Codecademy/docs/content/rust/concepts/strings/strings.md

        let hello_world = format!("{}{}", hello, world);  // Creates a new string without ownership issues
        ```

-  > [!IMPORTANT]
-  > When working with strings in Rust, it's crucial to be mindful of ownership and borrowing semantics, especially when using operators like `+`.
-The operator `+` is used to create a new string while  and `+=` is used to modify an existing string in place.
-To concatenate strings with interpolation the `format!` macro provides a flexible and ownership-friendly way.
+   > **Note:** When working with strings in Rust, it's crucial to be mindful of ownership and borrowing semantics, especially when using operators like `+`.
+The operator `+` is
+   used to create a new string while  and `+=` is used to modify an existing string in place.
+To concatenate strings with interpolation the `format!` macro provides a flexible
+   and ownership-friendly way.

 2. **Slicing & Appending with `push_str` and `push`**: